 What should I do if I am eligible for FMLA protection but change my mind about getting FMLA protection for my absences?

-You can send an email to firstname.lastname@example.org and state that you are rescinding your FMLA request OR do nothing.
+You can send an email to email@example.com to rescind your FMLA request OR do nothing.
 If you don’t rescind the FMLA request or fail to submit a completed FMLA certification within 15 days of receiving it, you will receive a FMLA denial notice.

 I will be out on sick leave for 8 weeks for a surgery, do I need to apply for FMLA?

 It it is your right to apply for FMLA protection for an extended sick leave if you wish.
 If approved, the FMLA protection would run simultaneously with your 8-week sick leave.
 It would be beneficial to apply for FMLA protection in this situation if you have follow-up appointments after returning to work from the 8-week sick leave.